Carmelite Monastery

 The ingredients for Altar Bread making are only the mixture of wheaten flour and water.

-Two iron machines, heated bake them.
+Four iron machines, heated bake them.

 The cooked Plaques are then put in the humidifier room to soften so that they can be cut neatly without cracking.